ncsa/TGI_RAILS_Documentation/docs/source/status_updates.rst

 - The message of the day (MOTD) when accessing the system via SSH.
 - The Open OnDemand homepage.

-if you have any questions about upcoming maintenance, please contact the :ref: `TGI RAILS support team<help>`
+if you have any questions about upcoming maintenance, please contact the `TGI RAILS support team <help>`_